keras-team/keras-io/templates/getting_started/intro_to_keras_for_engineers.md

 [guide to training & evaluation with the built-in Keras methods]( /guides/training_with_built_in_methods/).

 ### Keeping track of performance metrics

-As you're training a model, you want to keep of track of metrics such as classification accuracy, precision, recall, AUC, etc. Besides, you want to monitor these metrics not only on the training data, but also on a validation set.
+As you're training a model, you want to keep track of metrics such as classification accuracy, precision, recall, AUC, etc. Besides, you want to monitor these metrics not only on the training data, but also on a validation set.

 **Monitoring metrics**

 You can pass a list of metric objects to `compile()`, like this: